Keyboard shortcuts

 void *gc_alloc(size_t size, type_descriptor *type) {

-if (alloc_ptr + size > alloc_limit) {
+if (alloc_ptr + total > alloc_limit) {

 gc_collect(); // Cheney's algorithm